SubekSharma/posture_detection_yolov8_transferlearning/README.md

 ## Usage
 To use the trained model for real-time posture detection, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/posture_detection_yolov8_finetuned.git`
+1. Clone the repository: `git clone https://github.com/subeksharma/posture_detection_yolov8_finetuned.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Download the pre-trained weights for YOLOv8: [yolov8.weights](https://link-to-pretrained-weights)
-4. Place the downloaded weights in the `weights/` directory.
-5. Run the real-time detection script: `python detect_posture.py`
+3. Run the real-time detection script: `python try.py`

 Make sure to have a webcam connected to your system to capture the live video feed.
 The script will process each frame in real-time and display the detected postures with bounding boxes and labels.